Neffyer/Valkyrie_Engine_2/README.md

 ## License

-We used external libraries (.dll) as:
+I used external libraries (.dll) as:

  - SDL2 x86
  - ImGui